Who is This Course For?

 What Will I Learn?

-This course gives a grand circle tour of various emotional, relational, and spiritual topics and provides a foundation for gaining a mastery of biblical counseling skills.
+This course gives a grand circle tour of various emotional, relational, and spiritual topics and provides a foundation for gaining a mastery of counseling skills from a biblical perspective.
 The class will equip you to help others:

 Five Hours of Video